smshuai/U1-snRNA/mutation_call/README.md

 This directory contains scripts used to call somatic mutations in U1 snRNA.
 The required inputs are normal-tumour paired WGS data.

 ## STEP 0: Make miniBAMs from BWA-MEM alignments
-Note that BWA-MEM must be run with `-t 0` to record all low MQ reads.
+Note that BWA-MEM must be run with `-T 0` to record all low MQ reads.
 Then for each BAM, samtools can be used to extract reads mapped to U1 regions and make miniBAMs.
 ```bash
 $ samtools view -L $BED -hu $BWA_BAM | samtools sort > $miniBAM